Backup158/DarktideWeaponCustomizationOwO/README.md

 # OwO?
 What is this?
 Addon plugin for the Extended Weapon Customization mod for *Warhammer 40,000: Darktide*.
+Adds various parts, typically inspired by history.
+Intended mainly for use in screenshots, with in-game performance secondary to appearances.

+**!!!!!**

-Adds various parts I felt like adding, mostly intended for use with screenshots.
-A responsible mod author would spend the time making sure these parts are aligned for various combinations of parts.
-I ain't that kind of author.
+**Expect issues and _noticable_ performance drops.
+A responsible mod author would spend the time making sure these parts are compatibly aligned with all the other pieces and optimized.
+I ain't that kind of author.**

+**!!!!!**

-Report alignment issues and I might fix it if I'm not busy rotting.
+Report alignment issues and I might fix it if I'm not busy (rotting in bed).

 Parts are prefixed with `OwO`.